-The amount of your STD benefit is based on your annual base pay immediately prior to the date your disability began and whether you have company-paid STD coverage of 75% of your weekly base pay or you elect to purchase STD Plus so that your total coverage is 100% of your weekly base pay.
+The amount of your STD benefit is based on your annual base pay immediately prior to the date your disability began and whether you have basic STD coverage or STD Plus coverage.
 Your annual base pay means your regular base pay (including additional pay received as a supervisor, group leader or instructor), not including overtime, shift premiums, performance bonuses or other incentive compensation.

-The STD Plus coverage is optional, which means you must enroll if you want additional STD coverage.
-You may apply for STD Plus coverage at any time.
+The STD Plus plan is optional, which means you must enroll in the plan if you want additional STD coverage.
+You may apply for STD Plus at any time.
 However, if you do not apply when you are first eligible, or drop coverage and later wish to re-enroll, you will be required to complete a Statement of Health to show proof of good health.
 See Pre-Existing Conditions later in this section for more information.